johanseaxis/acap-native-sdk-examples/axevent/subscribe_to_event/README.md

  *Copyright (C) 2020, Axis Communications AB, Lund, Sweden.
 All Rights Reserved.*

-# ACAP3 application subscribing to an ONVIF event on an edge device
+# ACAP4 Native application subscribing to an ONVIF event on an edge device
-This README file explains how to build an ACAP3 application that uses axevent library for subscribing to an ONVIF event.
+This README file explains how to build an ACAP4 Native application that uses axevent library for subscribing to an ONVIF event.

 It is achieved by using the containerized Axis API and toolchain images.